 gclouddefault project and want to use that.

-gcloud beta filestore locations listcommand to get a list of supported locations.
+gcloud beta filestore zones listcommand to get a list of supported zones.
 You can skip this flag if you have set the

 [KEY]is a new label, or an existing label you want to change or remove.